United

 Resolution.
 It has also been argued that

-UN Resolutions are binding on each party separately (independently) and not interdependently.
-However, there is no logic in such an
+UN Resolutions are binding on each party separately (independently) and not

-argument, for if one countrys compliance with a Resolution has no bearing or
+logic in such an argument, for if one country’s compliance with a Resolution

-connection with the compliance and actions of other countries involved, then
+has no bearing or connection with the compliance and actions of other countries

-treaties,.
-Rather, just as in
+agreements and treaties,.
+Rather, just

-the other party is freed from its obligations thereunder.)
+party is freed from its obligations thereunder.)

 However, despite the gross violation of Resolution 242 by Egypt and